SheatNoisette/potetre2d/doc/CheatSheet.md

  * surfaceid - the id of the surface to resize
  * width - the new width of the surface
  * height - the new height of the surface
 Resizes the given surface to the given width and height.
+This is not designed to be called once per frame.

 ## Vector